-Stephen obtained a BA in Mathematics from Oxford University, followed by an MSc and a PhD from the University of Bath.
+Stephen obtained an MA in Mathematics from Oxford University, followed by an MSc and a PhD from the University of Bath.
 Following completion of his PhD in 1993 he came to Surrey as a lecturer and has stayed here ever since.
 He was promoted to Senior Lecturer in 2001, to Reader in 2005 and to Professor in 2012.

 Stephen is very experienced in university teaching and has taught both pure and applied mathematical topics at all levels.
 In recent years he has been developing and teaching new modules on the applications of differential equations and on modelling in ecology and the spread of infectious diseases.
 He has supervised or co-supervised 8 PhD students and has 2 current PhD students.